cgravolet/scroblr/README.md

 ##License

-scroblr is is licensed under the terms of the MIT License, see the included MIT-LICENSE file.
+scroblr is licensed under the terms of the MIT License, see the included MIT-LICENSE file.